 Northampton Community Television is a community media center and public access TV station.
-We equip our community to create multimedia content such as television, web video, documentaries, podcasts by providing equipment, training, and expertise.
+We equip our community to create multimedia content such as television and web videos, by providing equipment, training, and expertise.

 We’ve become a nationally recognized leader in redefining community and public media.
 Our mission is to serve as a model community media organization providing programming and educational opportunities to the community through all means technologically available.